 Seasonal dwelling: Usually a vacation home like a cottage, cabin or chalet that’s not occupied on a full-time basis.

 Specialty belongings: These are items that may require separate coverage because their value exceeds the limits of standard contents coverage.
-Artwork, jewellery, watches, furs, silverware and collectibles (sports memorabilia, comic books, rare books, stamps and coins are just a few examples).
+Artwork, jewelry, watches, furs, silverware and collectibles (sports memorabilia, comic books, rare books, stamps and coins are just a few examples).

 Third-party liability (auto): With third-party liability, you’re covered if you’re held legally responsible when your vehicle injures another person or damages someone’s property.